 The message begins with Persia and moves to Alexander of Greece in v.
 3 (Compare with Dan 8:8, 21).
 In v.
-4, the Greek kingdom is divided into four main sections – with Ptolemy securing Egypt in the south, Seleucus taking Babylon and the eastern empire, Lysimachus securing Thrace and Asia minor toward the north, and Cassander ruling Greece in the west, each rising toward one of the four winds of heaven (Dan 8:8).
-Verses 4-15 describe the 1st, 3rd, 4th and 5th Syrian Wars between the Greek Seleucids (identified in the prophecy as the king of the north) and the Greek Ptolemies (identified as the king of the south), with God’s people, Judah, caught in the middle.
-In these verses the King of the North refers to the Seleucids because they are north of God’s people in Judah even though Seleucus took the eastern portion of Alexander’s empire, while the King of the South refers to the Ptolemies who were south of Judah.
-These powers are described in terms relative to God’s people, because the prophecy is about what will befall God’s people.
+4, the Greek kingdom is parted into four main parts – with Ptolemy securing Egypt in the south, Seleucus taking Babylon and the eastern empire, Lysimachus securing Thrace and Asia minor toward the north, and Cassander ruling Greece in the west, each rising toward one of the four winds of heaven (Dan 8:8).
+Verses 4-15 describe the 1st, 3rd, 4th and 5th Syrian Wars between the Greek Seleucids (identified in the prophecy as the king of the north) and the Greek Ptolemies (identified as the king of the south), with God’s people, Judah, captured in the middle.
+In these verses the King of the North refers to the Seleucids because they are north of God’s people in Judah even though Seleucus took the eastern portion of Alexander’s empire, while the King of the South points to the Ptolemies who were south of Judah.
+These powers are described in terms relative to God’s people, because the prophecy is about what will happen to God’s people.

 In His service,

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
 Any donation size helps 🙂